 Publically-owned land (City, State, Federal) typically have affordable housing requirements as part of any land sale.
 On City owned land sold via the Department of Neighborhood Development, the expectation is that the percentage of deed-restricted affordable housing will be determined by the community - up to 100% of the project.
-In the study area, there are nearly 150 acres of publicly-owned City and State land; however, the vast majority of it exists as current community assets, including schools, existing affordable housing, and open space.
-The map in appendix B shows the publically owned land that could be potentially redeveloped into housing.
+In the Study Area, there are nearly 150 acres of publicly-owned City and State land; however, the vast majority of it exists as current community assets, including schools, existing affordable housing, and open space.
+The map in Appendix B shows the publically-owned land that could be potentially redeveloped into housing.
 The greatest near-term potential for new affordable housing is at 125 Amory Street where the Boston Housing Authority is working with a non-profit developer to add units affordable to a range of incomes next to existing public housing, and at the MBTA Arborway Yard, which has a commitment of 50% of the units being affordable.
-In total, there are 656 income restricted/affordable units expected from the current pipeline (see appendix C for the full list).
+More details are provided in the following sections on the affordable housing pipeline.